 Option chain analysis using StockEdge

 We can get this data from StockEdge also.
 Suppose we want to find option chain data of Adani Enterprises in the StockEdge.
 We can go to the stock sections and in the search panel write the name of the stock, say Adani Enterprises.
 Then in the option chain tab we will get the call data of the present month expiry.
 Here in one glance only we can see that maximum open interest strategy is build up at Rs.
 130. We can also the put data of open interest of the present month.
 Here the maximum open interest is build up at Rs 100 but is less than open interest build up Rs.
 130. So we can expect an uptrend by analyzing this.
-Stockedge can provide you all the relevant details for better analysis
+StockEdge can provide you all the relevant details for better analysis

 Traders usually give more importance to technical and fundamental analysis and they ignore the open interest analysis which can increase their profitability while trading in the futures market.
-Volume and open interest are both important aspects which they should equally consider, especially when they look at very short-term supports and resistances.
+Volume and open interest are both important aspects that they should equally consider, especially when they look at very short-term supports and resistances.
 This should add an extra edge to their analysis and increase their profitability.